5 Javascript and SEO Myths

 While Google is the best search engine when it comes to reading Javascript, other websites still need to catch up.
 For example, if your website has more of the Bing market share than your competitors, then it might be in your best interest to focus on a non-Javascript-based development plan in the short run.

-See below for how a recent client experiment at Trinity, in which we deployed a code modification to correct HREF LANG issues using JS and Google Tag Manager, validates that JS can deliver code customization at scale.
+See below for how a client experiment at OuterBox, in which we deployed a code modification to correct HREF LANG issues using JS and Google Tag Manager, validates that JS can deliver code customization at scale.

 In this test, the new code that was deployed in December via Google Tag Manager was reflected over a period of time in Search Console, showing the accurate modification within Google’s index and reduced errors in Search Console.